ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: "New York Car Crashes"
+title: "Car Crashes in New York School Districts"
 ---
 New York Car Crashes.

-{% include image.html url="/images/my-cat.jpg" description="My cat, Robert Downey Jr." %}
+{% include "CloroplethIncident.html" %}